nextcloud/documentation/developer_manual/codingguidelines.rst

 * Always use { } for one line ifs
 * Split long ifs into multiple lines
 * Always use break in switch statements and prevent a default block with warnings if it shouldn't be accessed
-* Dont put spaces between variable and assignments in for loops
+* Do not put spaces between variable and assignments in for loops

 .. code-block:: php